How many people live in subsidized housing in Oregon?

 Share of population living in subsidized housing in 2023, by county

 People who live in subsidized housing share one thing: incomes low enough to qualify for housing assistance.
-In 2023, HUD classified 96% of households in subsidized housing in Oregon as very low income and 78% as extremely low income.
+In 2023, the US Department of Housing and Urban Development (HUD) classified 96% of households in subsidized housing as very low income and 78% as extremely low income.
 The average household in subsidized housing earned $15,641 in annual income.
 Across all subsidized housing, 74% of households earned less than $20,000.

 40% of households with subsidies earned $10K–$15K in annual income.